nestauk/sg_covid_impact/reports/technical_report/4_results.md

 | 5     | 1                | 1                  |
 : TopSBM model hierarchy. {#tbl:topsbm_hierarchy}

-Initially we focused on analysing the outputs of the topic model at the section level of the SIC taxonomy.

 <div class=altair s3_path="topic_trend_by_section.json" static_path="topic_trend_by_section.png" id="fig:topic_trend_by_section">
 Top: Activity in each topic by SIC section (y-axis) and month (colour).
 Bottom: Trends in the top 5 topics for each SIC section.